akandola96/Ab_Subgroup_Assignment/README.md

  ### Determines the MCC for each species.
 Also carries out some analysis into the misclassified sequences.

  The input for these steps is produced in the following manner.
 All subgroup profiles are combined into one file, using command line 'cat'.
 These are provided to hsubgroup.
-The query sequences for a given species are run in hsubgroup using the combined files.
+The query sequences for a given species are run in hsubgroup using the combined data file.
 These are matched to their corresponding BLAST records and for each species a *final_results.csv* is created.
-These *final_results* files are then combined.
-This produces an file containing all possible query sequences, their hsubgroup assignment, and their BLAST assignment.
+These *final_results* files are then combined using 'cat' on the command line.
+This produces a file containing all possible query sequences, their hsubgroup assignment, and their BLAST assignment.

  **check_species_assignment**: For the 5 species examined in this research, the MCC is calculated.
 This  function takes the combined *full_results* file discussed above as input and outputs a .txt file containing results.